Basic Terminology in Graph Theory

 .

-You can think of an undirected graph as a "two-way graph".
-When we write code, we usually treat undirected edges as two directed edges in both directions.
+You can think of an undirected graph as a "two-way" graph.
+When we implement it in code, we usually add two directed edges for each undirected edge.

 Weighted graphs are very common in real life.
-For example, in a map app, the weight can be the distance between two places.
-In a shipping network, the weight can be the transportation cost.
+For example, in a map app, the weight of an edge can be the distance between two places.
+In a logistics network, the weight can be the shipping cost between two locations.

-Many classic graph algorithms are based on weighted graphs, such as finding the shortest path and the minimum spanning tree.
-We will talk about these in later sections.
+Many classic graph algorithms are based on weighted graphs, such as finding the shortest path or the minimum spanning tree.
+These will be explained in later sections.

 Degree